bharding512/itm_models/README.md

 # itm_models

-Simple wrapper for other Python wrappers of ITM models like MSIS, IRI, and IGRF.
+Simple wrapper for other Python wrappers of ITM models:
+- MSIS (implemented using pymsis)
+- IRI (not yet implemented, plan to use PyIRI)
+- IGRF (not yet implemented)

 At least for now, this is intended as a simple personal codebase to replace the functionality of pyglow, and provide a uniform xarray-based interface.